jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 Finally, rewrite the ``activate`` function so that it:

-1. Declares a widget variable, but does not create an instance immediately
+1. Declares a widget variable, but does not create an instance immediately.
-2. Constructs a ``WidgetTracker`` and tells the ``ILayoutRestorer`` to use it to save/restore panel state
+2. Constructs a ``WidgetTracker`` and tells the ``ILayoutRestorer`` to use it to save/restore panel state.
-3. Creates, tracks, shows, and refreshes the widget panel appropriately
+3. Creates, tracks, shows, and refreshes the widget panel appropriately.

 .. code-block:: typescript